 Before 1996, the Supreme Court had held that judicial immunity did not prohibit declaratory and injunctive relief against a judicial officer acting in his judicial capacity.
 See Pulliam v.
 Allen, 466 U.S. 522, 541-542, 104 S. Ct.
 1970, 1981, 80 L. Ed.
-2d 565, 579 (1984) (allowing an injunction against a state judge's practice of incarcerating persons awaiting trial for non-incarcerable offenses and stating that "judicial immunity is not a bar to prospective injunctive relief against a judicial officer acting in her judicial capacity").
-However, in 1996, Congress amended Section 1983 by enacting Section 309(c) of the Federal Courts Improvement Act of 1996, which provided that "in any action brought against a judicial officer for an act or omission taken in such officer's judicial capacity, injunctive relief shall not be granted unless a declaratory decree was violated or declaratory relief was unavailable."
+2d 565, 579 (1984) (upholding grant of an injunction against a state judge's practice of incarcerating people for not making bail on non-jailable offenses, finding that "judicial immunity is not a bar to prospective injunctive relief against a judicial officer acting in her judicial capacity").
+However, in 1996, Congress amended § 1983 by enacting § 309(c) of the Federal Courts Improvement Act of 1996, which provided that "in any action brought against a judicial officer for an act or omission taken in such officer's judicial capacity, injunctive relief shall not be granted unless a declaratory decree was violated or declaratory relief was unavailable."
 Pub.
 L. No. 104-317, § 309(c), 110 Stat.
 3847, 3853 (1996) (codified at 42 U.S.C. § 1983 (2018)).
-The Senate report indicates that the amendment "restores the doctrine of judicial immunity to the status it occupied prior to [Pulliam]" because Pulliam had departed from "400 years of common law tradition and weakened judicial immunity protections."
+The Senate report indicates that the amendment "restores the doctrine of judicial immunity to the status it occupied prior to [Pulliam]" since Pulliam had departed from "400 years of common law tradition and weakened judicial immunity protections."
 S. Rep. No. 104-366, at 36 (1996), reprinted in 1996 U.S.C.C.A.N.
 4202, 4216.
 Currently, therefore, judicial immunity prohibits injunctive relief from being granted against a judge acting in his official capacity, unless that judge violated a declaratory decree or declaratory relief is unavailable.
 While this amendment does not grant judges absolute immunity, it makes securing injunctive relief against a judicial officer extremely difficult.